 Serial.println(IP);

-So these functions will set the ESP32 as soft AP.
-If you want to turn your any existing ESP32 based web server project into soft access point mode, you only need to add these lines to your code.
+So these functions will set the ESP32 up as a Soft AP.
+If we want to turn any existing ESP32-based web server project into soft access point mode, we only need to add these lines to our code.

 Accessing Web server from any device